Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 3. Self-Pay

-- Selling a home
+- Sell a home

-- Converting life insurance policies
+- Cash in life insurance policies

 4. Veterans Benefits

-Veterans may qualify for:- VA nursing home care
+If you are a veteran, you may qualify for:- VA nursing home care

 - Aid and Attendance pension benefits